suren-atoyan/react-pwa/README.md

 ## Synopsis

-It's a combination of essential (and minimal) libraries/components/utils and their integrations upon CRA, which developers usually need during making React application.
+It's a combination of essential (and minimal) libraries/components/utils and their integrations upon CRA, which developers usually need during the process of making React application.

 ## Motivation
 We love CRA.
 And we think it's the right way to build a React application for most of the projects.
 We have been using CRA in lots of projects, and we are sure that there are lots of routines that developers don't need to care about: like webpack config.